rbos1995/TTT-Custom-Roles/CONVARS.md

 2. Spawn 1 bot by using the _bot_ command in console
 3. Obtain the weapon whose class you want.
 If it is already available to buy from a certain role's shop, either force yourself to be that role via the _ttt\_force\_*_ commands or via a ULX plugin.
 4. Run the following command in console to get a list of all of your weapon classes: _lua\_run PrintTable(player.GetHumans()[1]:GetWeapons())_

+## Adding Equipment

+Equipment are items that a role can use that do not take up an equipment slot, such as the body armor or radar.
+To add equipment items to a role (that already has a shop), create a .txt file with the equipment item's name (e.g. "bruh bunker.txt") in the garrysmod/data/roleweapons/{rolename} folder.\
+**NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
+**NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
+For example: garrysmod/data/roleweapons/detective/bruh bunker.txt

+## Finding an Equipment Item's Name

+To find the name of an equipment item to use above, follow the steps below
+1. Start a local server with TTT as the selected gamemode
+2. Spawn 1 bot by using the _bot_ command in console
+3. Obtain the equipment item whose name you want.
+If it is already available to buy from a certain role's shop, either force yourself to be that role via the _ttt\_force\_*_ commands or via a ULX plugin.
+4. Run the following command in console to get a full list of your equipment item names: _lua\_run GetEquipmentItemById(EQUIP\_RADAR); lua\_run for id, e in pairs(EquipmentCache) do if player.GetHumans()[1]:HasEquipmentItem(id) then print(id .. " = " .. e.name) end end_